Take an already egg-cellent holiday sip to new heights with a simple culinary technique.

-To ensure that the eggs are cooked through but not curdled, Joshua Resnick, Lead Chef & Operations Manager at ICE New York, circulates his eggs. 鈥ㄢ
+Made with milk, cream, sugar and eggs (alcohol inclusion optional), eggnog is a Yuletide staple.
+Ensuring, however, that the eggs are cooked through but not curdled is key.
+Joshua Resnick, Lead Chef & Operations Manager at ICE New York, has a solution: circulate the eggs. 鈥ㄢ

 鈥淐irculating the eggnog allows the egg yolks to cook perfectly to achieve a smooth, creamy consistency without risking the eggs overcooking,鈥 he says.鈥ㄢ